✂️ Segmentation¶

 -

-This paper proposes GenMask, which directly trains a DiT to generate binary segmentation masks (sharing the same model as color image generation).
-By discovering that the VAE latent representations of binary masks are linearly separable, the authors design an extreme heavy-tailed timestep sampling strategy tailored for segmentation, enabling single-step inference to produce segmentation results, achieving state-of-the-art performance on referring and reasoning segmentation benchmarks.
+This paper proposes GenMask, which directly trains a Diffusion Transformer (DiT) to generate black-and-white segmentation masks (sharing the same model used for color image generation).
+By discovering the unique property that VAE latent representations of binary masks are linearly separable, the authors design an extreme long-tailed timestep sampling strategy specifically for segmentation.
+This enables single-step inference to produce segmentation masks, achieving SOTA performance on referring and reasoning segmentation benchmarks.

 - GeoGuide: Hierarchical Geometric Guidance for Open-Vocabulary 3D Semantic Segmentation